Deepin: Deepin Desktop Environment

 Deepin features its own desktop environment called Deepin DE or DDE for short.
 It is written in Qt.
 The distribution also maintains their own Window Manager dde-kwin.
 The desktop environment was described as "the single most beautiful desktop on the market" by Jack Wallen writing for TechRepublic.
 The DDE is also available in the software repositories of Fedora 30.

 Since 2019, DDE was also available on openSUSE Tumbleweed and Leap.
 However, on 7 May 2025, openSUSE announced the removal of DDE due to substantial packaging policy violations.
 In addition, there have been reports of recurring security issues, insufficient patching of vulnerabilities, inconsistent communication and limited upstream resources.
 As a result, maintaining a secure and reliable integration of DDE within openSUSE has become increasingly untenable according to maintainer team.

-Deepin is available on Arch Linux.
+DDE is available on Arch Linux.

 Deepin applications

 Deepin comes with a number of applications built via the DTK (Deepin Tool Kit), which is based on C++ and Qt.
 The following is a list of Deepin Applications created by the Deepin development team: